 Wicca is mostly regarded as an unorganized religion due to the lack of any major holy text.
-Moreover, the religion does not follow any standardized rituals nor does it have any designated location for worship.
-Most of the rituals, rules, and details are defined by independent traditions, individual practitioners and covens.
+Moreover, the wicca religion does not follow any standardized rituals nor does it have any designated location for worship.
+Most of the Wicca symbols, rituals, rules, and details are defined by independent traditions, individual practitioners and covens.
 However, Wicca consists of a formational center that all practitioners of the religion abide by: the Wheel of the Year.

+But what do what do pagans believe?
 Wiccan holidays or Sabbats celebrate the journey of the earth around the sun, which is known as the Wheel of the Year.

 The Wheel of the Year